angelinetsui/angelinetsui.github.io/_pages/Research.md

 Bilingual word learning: segmenting words from two languages in a mixed language enviornment.
 ---
 Parents often mix two languages in bilingual homes.
-This presents a challenge to bilingual infants who need to learn words separately from each language despite the ambiguity regarding its origin in a mixed environment.
+This presents a challenge to bilingual infants who need to learn words separately from each language despite the ambiguity regarding the words' origin in a mixed environment.
 Further, the syllable-based transitional probability across the two languages may be in conflict with each other when the two languages share some syllables in common.
 In collaboration with Dr. Christopher Fennell and Dr. Erik Thiessen, I investigate how learners (both infants and adults) handle the challenges of statistically segmenting words from two overlapping languages when the language environment is mixed.

 Use of large-scale, multiple site data to study infant language and cognitive development.
 ---